| Contents Users of fire alarm

 normal.
 Turn the activate controls keyswitch to normal and REMOVE the

+key.
 If any fault lights came

 on during the test, or the system did not operate as it should, call a

 fire alarm engineer to fix your system NOW.
+To

 request a CODRUS fire alarm engineer, click here.

-Servicing your Fire Alarm
+Servicing your Fire Alarm This is something that

 should only be attempted by a fire alarm specialist.
 Do not be tempted